khueue/prolongo/diary.md

  * May 25.
 Added upsert/3 and test.
 Added update_all/3 and test.
 Added
    kill_batch/1 and tests.
 General cleanup and documentation.
 Started encapsulating structures properly.
 Tomorrow, maybe clean up comm. with server into send/2 and receive/2.
+Encapsulate cursor.